chi-initiative/LeafletSlider-tutorial/README.md

 var sliderControl1 = L.control.sliderControl( {;
 ```

 Leaflet comes with the ability to import external geoJSON data; to use other forms of data, consider looking at the [leaflet-omnivore module](https://github.com/mapbox/leaflet-omnivore).
+The first line added uses the built-in capability to grab the geoJSON data.
+The second creates the second geoJSON layer and populates it with the external data, by using the same popup-writing function used before.
+If your geoJSON data has a different structure, you can write a different function for going over that different structure and write the popups.

 After adding those lines, add the following middle three, again in between the top and bottom lines shown: